camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

     <td>Boolean</td>
     <td>
       <p>
-        Controls whether all global script variables should be automatically stored as process variables.
+        Controls whether all global script variables should be automatically stored as process variables or not.
         Default value is <code>false</code>.
       </p>
       <p>